 When I want low light and conversation, MAG Café on Navigli is my move.
 Bartenders here remember faces, the music stays soft, and time has a way of slipping by.

-And then there is N'Ombra de Vin, a 500-year-old wine cellar beneath the Church of San Marco.
+And then there is N’Ombra de Vin, a 500-year-old wine cellar beneath the Church of San Marco.
 Thousands of bottles line the walls, conversations echo under the brick arches, and the nights stretch on until the last glass quietly becomes three.
-I have lost track of time under those brick arches more than once.
+Time does not pass under those brick arches.
+It settles.

 After-Dark Style With a View